 The reasonable hybridization window of -10 to +10 eV (with respect to the Fermi level) was chosen, and U =5 eV and $J{\rm H} = 0.8$ eV of on-site Coulomb interaction parameters were used for the Ir $t{2\rm g}$ orbital.
-This values are slightly different compared to those used in another eDMFT study of layered perovskite and pyrochlore iridates, (U, J) = (4.5, 0.8) eV, but this difference is not expected to lead to a qualitative difference.
+This values are slightly different compared to those used in another eDMFT study of layered perovskite and pyrochlore iridates,^{25,26} (U, J) = (4.5, 0.8) eV, but this difference is not expected to lead to a qualitative difference.

-Values of U and $J{\rm H}$ in eDMFT are significantly larger than those adopted in DFT+U calculations because of the different choice of projectors for the correlated subspaces in both methods.
-For the Coulomb interactions, a simplified Ising-type (density-density terms only) approximation was applied to reduce the Monte Carlo noise, and a nominal double counting scheme was used with $n_d$ = 5 for the double counting correction.
+Values of U and $J{\rm H}$ in eDMFT are significantly larger than those adopted in DFT+SOC+U calculations because of the different choice of projectors for the correlated subspaces in both methods.
+For the Coulomb interactions, a simplified Ising-type (density-density terms only) approximation was applied to reduce the Monte Carlo noise, and a nominal double counting scheme was used with $n_d = 5$ for the double counting correction.

-Table II and III show the optimized crystal structures for the ambient pressure orthorhombic and high-pressure monoclinic structures, starting from experimental structures, showing a reasonable agreement in both DFT+Uand eDMFT results.
+Table II and III show the optimized crystal structures at ambient pressure (the orthorhombic structure) and high pressure (the monoclinic structure), starting from experimental structures, showing a reasonable agreement in both DFT+SOC+U and eDMFT results.